Lucy Webb Hayes: Later life

 Back in Ohio after leaving the White House, Lucy joined the Woman's Relief Corps (founded 1883), taught a Sunday School class, attended reunions of the 23rd Ohio Volunteer Infantry, and entertained distinguished visitors to Spiegel Grove.
 Lucy also became national president of the newly formed Woman's Home Missionary Society of the Methodist Church.
 As president, she called attention to the plight of the urban poor and disenfranchised African-Americans in the South.
 She also spoke out against Mormon polygamy.
 However, when asked by Susan B. Anthony to send delegates from the Home Missionary Society to a meeting of the International Council of Women, Lucy declined.

 Hayes spent her last eight years at Spiegel Grove.
 A few days after suffering a stroke, she died, at age 57, on June 25, 1889.
 Flags across the country were flown at half-mast in her honor.

 Rutherford died three and a half years later and was buried beside his wife.
 In 1915, their remains were moved to Spiegel Grove.
-Below them are buried their dog Gryme and two horses named Old Whitey and Old Ned.
+Below them their dog Gryme and two horses named Old Whitey and Old Ned are buried also.

 Legacy

 Lucy Hayes served as First Lady during an important transitional era in nineteenth-century American history.
 Major economic trends of the 1870s included the rise of national businesses, shifts in centers of agriculture, and the development of a favorable balance of trade for the United States.
 The accelerated movement of people from rural to urban areas also brought about great alterations in social life.

-She agreed with the people of the times.